-Performance: Excellent Self-assessment: Excellent Findings and supporting evidence: The Aspire2 International Hospitality & Healthcare management team is also part of Aspire2 International, and the overall Aspire2 Group.
+Performance: Good Self-assessment: Good Findings and supporting evidence: The Aspire2 International Business & Technology management team is also part of Aspire2 International and the overall Aspire2 Group.
 The management teams have a purpose and clear direction in delivering effective learning to support career advancement, supporting learners to gain employment relevant to their study.
 The governance and management teams are effective in supporting educational achievement, and the leaders understand teaching and learning well.
 Regular reporting, including educational performance indicators, are discussed at governance and management meetings, and any resulting actions are delegated effectively to ensure changes are implemented.
 Systems and data are used effectively to measure performance and create actions which are tracked and reviewed.

+Learners and teaching staff have been supported during Covid-19.
+During the pandemic lockdowns, teaching continued online, and relevant resources were provided to tutors so they could continue teaching.

 Tutors conduct peer observations and are supported by the learning and development manager in their professional development.
 Some professional development opportunities are not mandatory, but the staff that NZQA spoke to highlighted that it is encouraged and supported.

-Learners and teaching staff have been supported during Covid- 19.
-During the pandemic lockdowns, teaching has continued online, and relevant resources were provided to tutors so that they could continue teaching their learners.
-The main business of Aspire2 International Hospitality & Healthcare is centred on international studies, so the closing of the borders in 2020 and 2021 has had a significant impact, and the organisation has downsized its teaching team.
+Aspire2 International's main business is centred on international students, so the closing of the borders over the past year has had a significant impact on the business, and many staff have been made redundant.
 The remaining staff members feel valued and supported.

+Significant challenges, including Covid-19, have mostly been managed well.

+Implementation of the graduate outcome project, and the academic excellence project have shown management's commitment to supporting educational achievement.
+The academic excellence project comprehensively outlines factors and actions for quality curriculum, delivery, assessment, data, and reporting and review.
+This includes increased external moderation.
+That said, the academic excellence project and external moderation initiated by Aspire2 International did not identify many of the issues noted in the NZQA moderation of the New Zealand Diploma in Information Technology, which has identified some gaps in assessment design and practice.

+Aspire2 International is future-focused, with a determination to continue supporting educational achievement and outcomes.

+Conclusion:

-While there have been significant challenges during Covid-19, there has also been investment in external moderation, the graduate outcome project, and the academic excellence project.
-Aspire2 International is future focused, with a determination to continue supporting educational achievement and outcomes.
-Conclusion: The leadership has been effective in supporting educational performance, especially during challenging times.
-Self-assessment is generally robust, and any gaps are not significant and are managed well.
+The leadership has been effective in supporting quality performance, especially during challenging times.
+Self-assessment is generally robust.
+While there are some gaps, they are not significant.